 - One large Bell pepper

-- Red (Cayenne) pepper
+- Red (Cayenne) pepper to taste

 - One pound of Jimmy Dean Hot Sausage